KlaytonHutchins/klaytonhutchins.github.io/notes/rest/Review/hateoas.md

+---
+layout: default
+title: HATEOAS - Hypertext As The Engine Of Application State
+---

 ## HATEOAS - Hypertext As The Engine Of Application State

 So far, our REST APIs return resource representations directly - JSON strings.